Hampton Beach Casino Ballroom: Notable events

 On July 8, 1971, an additional 4,000 fans showed up to an already sold-out Jethro Tull concert with Yes on their first American tour as a supporting band.
 Ticketless fans started rioting and scaling the walls to climb in through the windows.
 Police and the National Guard were called in, and the incident resulted in the town of Hampton banning rock concerts for a number of years.

 On August 9, 1995, the day Jerry Garcia died, his former Grateful Dead bandmate Bob Weir and his band RatDog took the stage to play a show at the Casino.
 Fans and media outlets descended on the Ballroom, filling the venue's parking lot to hold a candlelight vigil while listening to the band play inside.

 Micky Ward, professional boxer of The Fighter fame, fought Emanuel Augustus here on July 13, 2001.
 It was later named the 2001 Fight of the Year.

 The Casino Ballroom is the only venue in the world that has hosted three generations of the Nelson family: Ozzie & Harriet Nelson in the 1930s, Ricky Nelson in the 1960s and '70s, and Matthew & Gunnar Nelson in the 1990s.

 Notable performers

-The following are some of the artists who have performed at the Casino Ballroom:
+The following are some of the more notable artists who have performed at the Casino Ballroom: